lanceman2/Quickstream_dev/README.md

 may fail.

-If you do not currently have a particular application that you need to make and/or you are not in the final optimising of your application, we recommend just installing all of these packages.
+If you do not currently have a particular application that you need to make and/or you are not in the final optimizing of your application, we recommend just installing all of these packages.
 Then you will not have as much unexpected heart ache, at the cost of installing some packages, most of which you likely already have if you've got to this point in